socialstuff-org/socialstuff-org.github.io/usecases/user/send-voice-message.md

                     The actor chooses to send a voice message
                 </li>
                 <li>
-                    The system starts to record the users voice
+                    The system starts to record the actors voice
                 </li>
                 <li>
                     The actor choose to send the voice message